Other recent blogs

 Ultimately, your goal is to define the user experience, test and evaluate design concepts, and analyze how your designs will inform behavior and affect the experience of the user.
 Remember: UX designers should always go back to business by taking the ideas and flows they generate and comparing them against initial user stories, company goals, and resources for the project—such as budgets and timelines.
 Then, designers can accurately identify the pros and cons of an idea and prioritize accordingly.

 Wireframes allow everyone to explore options and agree on direction.
-As for tools, sometimes pencils and paper is enough—or, you can use a digital tools like Proto.io, Sketch or Adobe XD for prototyping.
+As for tools, sometimes pencils and paper are enough—or, you can use digital tools like Proto.io, Sketch or Adobe XD for prototyping.

 Once you’ve finalized your wireframes and prototypes we can begin to pay attention to the visual details.
-At Tivix, our UX designers are also our User Interface (UI) designers—this allows us to seamlessly marry the experiential and visual side of the product.
+At Kellton, our UX designers are also our User Interface (UI) designers—this allows us to seamlessly marry the experiential and visual side of the product.
 UI is about beauty, UX is about experience, and a successful product connects both cohesively.
-As the UI is created, we need to think about placement and usability of the visual elements (i.e. label placement, button and font size, etc…).
+As the UI is created, we need to think about the placement and usability of the visual elements (i.e., label placement, button and font size, etc…).

 Ideally, back-end functionality will seamlessly connect with UI design.
 Development and design teams work together during implementation to address potential changes needed and present a complete, functional experience ready for the marketplace.

-“Inspiration can be found everywhere, not only on the internet, so get out there” - Tivix UX Designer
+“Inspiration can be found everywhere, not only on the internet, so get out there” - Kellton UX Designer

 So, that’s the whole UX design process, right?